 On-Location Background Settings

 Taking photos of food in a restaurant is challenging.
-The lighting may be insufficient, the backgrounds could have distractions and servers have a tendency to move things on your table without first asking if it's OK.
+The lighting may be insufficient, the backgrounds could have distractions, and servers tend to move things on your table without first asking if it’s OK.

 We have some tips that may help you out.